 Cotswold Climate Investment

-Cotswold District Council has launched Gloucestershire’s first Community Municipal Investment (CMI), meaning local people can now invest directly in a cleaner, greener, healthier future for all.
+Cotswold District Council launched Gloucestershire’s first Community Municipal Investment (CIM) in April 2022 to give local people the opportunity to invest directly in a cleaner, greener, healthier future for the Cotswolds.

-This is the first investment of this type to be issued by the Council, and you can put your money to work to make a real difference towards delivering the Council’s 2030 vision to cut emissions, increase active travel and create safer, cleaner streets across the District.
+This is the first investment of this type to be issued by the Council, and the fund will make a real difference towards delivering the Council’s 2030 vision to cut emissions, increase active travel and create safer, cleaner streets across the District.

 What will the investment support?